Austin is a public servant, a lawyer, and a proud Cleveland native.

 Austin and his wife Anna

 Life took an unexpected turn during Austin’s college years, when he lost both of his legs in a train accident.
 Austin had to learn how to recover from one of the biggest blows you can get—and he bounced back.
-He not only graduated on time but did so while learning to walk again, and is one of a very small number of people in the world who use two full prosthetics and have a career.
+He not only graduated college on time but did so while learning to walk again, and is one of a very small number of people in the world who use two full prosthetics and have a career.

 Austin, Anna, and friends

 Austin graduated college into the Great Recession.
-Jobs were scarce, his family couldn’t help, and he spent years living below the poverty line as he cobbled together low-paying gigs.
-There were a thousand setbacks and a lot of dried beans for dinner.
-But he pushed through and found stability (and health insurance), eventually attending Harvard Law and becoming a lawyer.
-No matter where he went from there, he was the only person in the room like him—the only one from a working family, the only one with a disability, and the only one who knew just how rough the world can get.
+Jobs were scarce, his family couldn’t help, and the gigs he cobbled together didn’t keep him above the poverty line.
+There were a thousand setbacks, but he pushed through and found stability (and health insurance), eventually attending Harvard Law School and becoming a lawyer.

 Austin having a good hair day on Zoom